Date and time

 The absolute format clarifies the precise date and time that something occurred.

 • Use the numeric value of the year parameter to display the year in full (for example: 2022).
-The 2-digit value may be used instead to display the shortened version of the year if there is limited space (22).
+The shortened version of the year may be used instead if there is limited space (22).

 • For the month parameter, use the short value (for example: Mar).
 Note that the API will auto-adjust to full if the language can't be shortened.